adylina/Bookish_Flexdashboard/README.md

 # How are the dashboards different?
 In June 2021, I added a second version of the Bookish Flexdash with added tabs for genre and subgenre-specific trends.
 You *should* be able to run your flexdash without making too many modifications, but these tabs will be much, much more useful if you change the names to match what *you* read.

+# Using the genre tabs
+To utilise this version of the flexdashboard, you will need to change the names of the tabs **and** the calls for R to subset the data by genre.
+The key for this will generally to be to watch for (and then change!) calls for *(Genre == "Genre_Name_Here")*.

+It's very important that you're consistently recording these terms the same way in your reading log.
+R is only as clever as what you tell it to do and it won't recognise misspellings or when you fail to capitalise something ("romance" vs "Romance").
+If you're careful in your data management, though, this shouldn't cause you many issues.

+**Example 1:**
+*History {data-navmenu="Genres"}*

+For this tab, you would want to change the tab title "History" to something else that would be more suitable for your own reading habits.

+**Example 2:**
+*bigrams <- subset(TBR, (Genre == "History") & (Start_Finish == "1"))*

+The same action will need to be taken here to change (Genre == "History") to whatever you would like the tab to reflect

+**Example 3:**
+*filter((!is.na(Month)) & (Start_Finish == "1") & (Genre == "History")) %>%*

+Again, you just need to swap out the "History" term for whatever will be more relevant for you